cheqd/node-docs/docs/setup-and-configure/configure-cheqd-node.md

 Here are some of the most important parameters set in the config file above:

 * Set the minimal acceptable gas prices (5000ncheq).
 * Keep the default pruning.
-See more pruning options [here](../validator-guide/pruning.md)
+See more pruning options [here](../validator-guide/pruning.md).
-* Enable REST and gRPC servers
+* Enable REST and gRPC servers.
-* Enable Prometheus server and reports some basic node metrics
+* Enable Prometheus server and reports some basic app-layer metrics.
+* Enable fee sugestion feature and applies correct config paramters.
+This is useful feature to enforce if you plan to serve API traffic from your nodes.
-* Keep the state sync off - could be easily turned on.
+* Keep the state sync off, unless you want to serve statesync snapshots from your node.
 * Set the mempool limit to 5000 txs.
 This should be sufficient to most use-cases.

 See more details about cosmos-SDK configuration [here](https://docs.cosmos.network/v0.50/learn/advanced/config).